Mato Grosso do Sul, Mato Grosso do Sul, Brazil: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types C and N. Check that you pick the right type.
-A lot of adapters for sale now are just plugs and require your devices to convert the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one is sufficent for most areas.
+A plug adapter that supports outlet types C and N. It's important that you find the necessary kind.
+Many adapters available online are simply plugs and require your devices to convert the voltage themselves.
+If your electronics can't do that they could get destroyed.
+This one works in most areas.

 Power bank for devices